enigmalea/mod-handbook/Guides/Tags and Tag Appovals.md

 5. Watch the magic happen.
 6. When the script finishes, scroll through to make sure no names are red.
 Red names mean there is either a typo or a new character.
 7. On all of the sheets, select everything and double click one of the column lines to auto re-size the columns.
+8. Add any rejected tags to "CORRECTIONS NEEDED" with an explanation of corrections needed to have them accepted.